programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

              'animal': 104})
 ```

+You'll notice one of the `Counter` `keys` is an empty string `''`.
+This represents images where no label has been assigned i.e. none of our desired labels appear in the image.

 We can also see how many total labels we have in this dataset, by accessing the `values` attribute of our dictionary, using `values()` and using `sum` to count the total:

 ```python